 Billy is preceded in death by his grandparents David and Amy Wittman as well as John and Maria Vashler.
 He is also preceded in death by his father, William and his best friend Larry Stands.
 Waiting with a wagging tail and ball is his companion pooch, Sir Cigar.

-With the recent restrictions on gatherings the family will be meeting with close friends to set Billy free on March 29, 2020 and a Celebration of Life will take place in June.
+With the recent restrictions on gatherings the family will be meeting with close friends to set Billy free on March 29, 2020 and a Celebration of Life will take place from 1-5 P.M. on July 12 at the Moose Lodge.
+There will be a no-host bar, and food will be provided.